PYBrulin/axone/README.md

 ## Hybrid Federated Architecture

-Axone nodes are designed to be run on a local system and interact on both a **decentralized** and **centralized** manner through shared memories.
+Axone nodes are designed to be run on a local system and interact in both a **decentralized** and **centralized** manner through shared memories.

-All nodes are connected to a centralized shared memory space, which is used to inform all nodes of the existence of other nodes.
-This shared memory space is used to store the list of nodes and their respective shared memory endpoints.
-The shared memory space is created by the first node that uses it, and it is accessible by all nodes that use the same common endpoint address.
+- **Centralized Shared Memory**: All nodes are connected to a centralized shared memory space or sub-network, which is used to inform all nodes of the existence of other nodes.
+This shared memory space stores the list of nodes and their respective shared memory endpoints.
+When using UDP multicast sockets, the discovery of nodes is done using zeroconf, which is a service discovery protocol that allows nodes to find each other on the network.
+The centralized shared memory space is used to inform all nodes of the existence of other nodes and their respective shared memory endpoints.

-Each node has its own shared memory space, which is used to specify the topics it publishes, the services it provides and its parameters.
-This shared memory space is created by the node itself and is accessible by all other nodes through standard API calls.
+- **Node-Specific Shared Memory**: Each node has its own shared memory space, which is used to specify the topics it publishes, the services it provides, and its parameters.
+In the case of a node using UDP multicast sockets, information about the topics and services is contained in the zeroconf service discovery protocol.

 ```mermaid
 ---